senorprogrammer/sdns/README.md

 **Caveat 1:** At the moment `sdns` only works with the Wi-Fi interface.

-**Caveat 2:** If you don't have `networksetup` installed for some reason (and that would be pretty freaky if you're on macOS), things will not go well for you.
-To check: `which networksetup`.
+**Caveat 2:** If you don't have `networksetup` installed for some reason (the absence of which would be pretty freaky if you're on macOS), things will not go well for you.

+To check: `$ which networksetup`.
+You should see:

+    /usr/sbin/networksetup

 ## Installation